Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Introduction

 \section{Introduction}

 Advances in wearable device technology have opened up new avenues for healthcare research by enabling real-time monitoring of physiological variables outside traditional clinical settings.
 Devices such as actigraphy monitors and continuous glucose monitors (CGMs) generate high-frequency, individualized time series data that promise to offer new insights into a wearer’s health status.
-Actigraphy monitors capture detailed physical activity patterns \citep{fishmanAssociationObjectivelyMeasured2016, matabuenaDistributionalDataAnalysis2023, ghosalMultivariateScalarMultidimensional2024}, while CGMs provide critical data for diabetes management by recording interstitial glucose levels at frequent time intervals \citep{brollInterpretingBloodGLUcose2021, battelinoContinuousGlucoseMonitoring2023}.
+Actigraphy monitors capture detailed physical activity patterns \citep{fishmanAssociationObjectivelyMeasured2016, matabuenaDistributionalDataAnalysis2023}, while CGMs provide critical data for diabetes management by recording interstitial glucose levels at frequent time intervals \citep{brollInterpretingBloodGLUcose2021, battelinoContinuousGlucoseMonitoring2023}.
 With continued improvements in convenience and cost-effectiveness, wearable devices are being rapidly adopted in both clinical and personal health monitoring.
 Consequently, their data have significant potential for enhancing our understanding of human health and disease.

 Despite this promise, wearable device data pose substantial analytical challenges due to their high measurement frequency and varying monitoring durations.
-Thus, researchers commonly summarize these data using fixed thresholds.
-Actigraphy data, which record movement intensities in activity count per minute, are often summarized into time spent in sedentary, light, moderate, and vigorous activity categories defined, for example, by thresholds at 100, 200, and 5999 activity counts \citep{troianoPhysicalActivityUnited2008, fishmanAssociationObjectivelyMeasured2016}.
-In diabetes studies, CGM data are similarly summarized via Time-in-Range (TIR) metrics, which indicate the percentage of time glucose levels fall within ranges defined by established consensus thresholds: less than 54 mg/dL, 54--69 mg/dL, 70--180 mg/dL, 181--250 mg/dL, and above 250 mg/dL \citep{battelinoClinicalTargetsContinuous2019, battelinoContinuousGlucoseMonitoring2023}.
-These thresholds are determined based on scientific and clinical reasoning, resulting in parsimonious and interpretable data summaries.
+Thus, researchers {often use fixed thresholds to summarize univariate wearable measurements.} Actigraphy data, which record movement intensities in activity count per minute, are often summarized into time spent in sedentary, light, moderate, and vigorous activity categories defined, for example, by thresholds at 100, {2020}, and 5999 activity counts \citep{troianoPhysicalActivityUnited2008, fishmanAssociationObjectivelyMeasured2016}.
+In diabetes studies, CGM data are similarly summarized via Time-in-Range (TIR) metrics, which indicate the percentage of time glucose levels fall within ranges defined by established consensus thresholds: less than 54 mg/dL, 54--69 mg/dL, 70--180 mg/dL, 181--250 mg/dL, and above 250 mg/dL \citep{danneInternationalConsensusUse2017, battelinoClinicalTargetsContinuous2019, battelinoContinuousGlucoseMonitoring2023}. {While thresholds may be derived differently depending on the domain---actigraphy thresholds may be specific to device and physiological contexts, whereas CGM thresholds are fixed by consensus---the resulting summaries are routinely used in clinical guidelines and downstream statistical analyses.}